How to beat roulette

 What was, if I'm imagining like an Ocean's 11 theme song playing,

-Yeah, so we'd start out by in our apartment we would suit up, which meant putting on the computer.
+what was the heist that you guys did?
+Yeah.
+So we'd start out by, in our apartment, we would suit up, which meant putting on the computer.

+All right.
 You know, the computer was strapped under one arm.

-There was a 12 AA batteries strapped under the other arm.
+There was a...
+12 AA batteries strapped under the other arm.

 Back in those days, it took a lot of power to run a computer, and we could only run for about an hour and a half.
+Okay.

-So you'd strap on the battery pack that was all sewn into this belt like weightlifters would use.
+So you'd strap on the battery pack that was all sewn into this belt like weightlifters would use

-actually the the men typically put them kind of under their belts and the women had them sewed into a bra so they would give them a vibration in their bra okay so we would suit up in the apartment and suiting up already was kind of tricky because you had all these wires and things you had to plug together And then we would get in our car.
+Actually, the men typically put them kind of under their belts, and the women had them sewed into a bra so they would give them a vibration in their bra.

+And then we would get in our car.
 It was usually my 1966 Dodge van and drive to the casino.

+Dowen and the team made 11 trips to Nevada in all.
 They'd spill out of Dowen's van, adjusting the wires in their belts and bras, and head into the casino.

 And then we would look around for roulette wheels with a little bit of tilt.

+And then one of them, usually Dowen, approached the table.
 He'd act stupid and loud, called himself Clem, and bet small stakes.

 But all the while, Dowen was using his big toes to click the switches inside of his shoes to program the computer tucked into his weightlifting belt.